Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **What type can be used to subscript a map?
 What type does the subscript operator return?
 Give a concrete example—that is, define a map and then write the types that can be used to subscript the map and the type that would be returned from the subscript operator.**

 [11.26 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%2011.%20Associative%20Containers/Codes/11.26%20Solution.cpp)

+In my program, the type which can be used to subscript the map is `int`, the type which the subscript operator returns is `std::string`.